underscoreio/essential-slick/src/pages/data_modelling.md

 )
 ~~~

 You can continue to select just some fields.
-For example `users.map(_.email).run` will produce:
+For example `users.map(_.email).result` will produce:

 ~~~ scala
 Vector(dave@example.org)
 ~~~

-However, notice that if you used `users.ddl.create`, only the columns defined in the default projection were created in the H2 database.
+However, notice that if you used `users.schema.create`, only the columns defined in the default projection were created in the H2 database.

 </div>